avatarfreak/responsive-treemap/README.md

 ## Usage:

-- Map can be zoomed in or zoomed out using mouse wheel.
-Point to the selected area of the map and scroll up or down to initialize zoom behaviour.
-Outside the map area mouse wheel return normal scrolling behaviour.
+- Treemap is zoomable.
+Point to the selected area of the map and left click to initialize zoom in behaviour.
-- Zoom in can be done by doubleClick.
+- To Zoom out click on the orange bar in the header.
-- Panning is true.
 - Information can be viewed by pointing on any area of map.
-- Legend with percentage and different colors indicates degree obtained by individuals respectively to the county.
+- For test to pass, test need to run in child page that is after zooming in the intial page.
+- Dropdown menu on top right contain list of different product(s) details.

 ### Project Structure